Tilling-Stevens: Tilling-Stevens

 An arrangement was agreed with a large bus operator, Thomas Tilling, who wanted to produce their own vehicles named Tilling-Stevens.
 The ease of driving and soundness of construction of these vehicles soon led to the company supplying chassis to many bus operators in the UK and several abroad as well.
 According to the website of the Transport Museum Wythall, the simpler-to-operate petrol–electric transmission was popular among bus drivers rather than the conventional crash gearbox (in the days before synchromesh), as few bus staff had previously driven motor vehicles.
 Tilling-Stevens Motors Ltd was obliged to consolidate its position with bus operators during World War I because the Army considered their petrol–electric chassis unsuitable for use in France.
 The low-mounted electrical items were considered vulnerable.

 During the War many men were trained to drive on vehicles with conventional gearboxes, and developments in gearbox design made their vehicles quieter, more reliable and lighter, resulting in better economy.
 All this combined to lead to a decline in popularity of the Tilling-Stevens and other petrol–electric systems.
 By the 1930s, Tilling-Stevens chassis were being produced with conventional petrol and diesel engines, gearboxes and transmissions.

 In 1927, 18 of the state prisoner transporters were built on chassis from Tilling-Stevens, with a permissible total weight of 2500 kg.

 An emergency vehicle had the same chassis.

 Tilling-Stevens split from Thomas Tilling in 1930 and renamed themselves T S Motors Ltd (TSM) in 1932, but they were again renamed Tilling-Stevens in 1937, before World War II had broken out.

-Tilling-Stevens was still manufacturing buses after World War II, with a large order built in 1947–48 for export to Hong Kong (China Motor Bus (108) & Kowloon Motor Bus (50)).
+Tilling-Stevens was still manufacturing buses after World War II, with a large order built in 1947–48 for export to Hong Kong (108 units for China Motor Bus & 50 units for Kowloon Motor Bus).

 TS was eventually purchased by Rootes Group in 1950, and a long-under-development three-cylinder two-stroke engine was extensively used in Rootes' Group's Commer lorries (discussed below).